yalmip/yalmip.github.io/_posts/faq/2016-09-17-newfeature.md

   nav:
 ---

-Send a mail to johanl@isy.liu.se.
+Send a mail to johan.lofberg@liu.se.
 However, I only add new features when I need them my self, but if your idea is good enough, I might realize that I need it!